example42/puppet-jboss/README.md

         class { 'jboss': }

-* Install the latest jboss version from upstream site
+* Install the latest jboss version from upstream site (note: this option, which is the default one, requires the presence of the unzip command on the system)

         class { 'jboss':
           install             => 'source',